35 Irreversible dynamics

 Here $\delta\Gamma$ is a typical fluctuation range, for which $\delta\Gamma = \frac{\Gamma_d}{3}$ is assumed. $d$ is the typical length scale associated with this variation, which is assumed to be 1000 km.

-So far, in Eq.
-(35.42) assumed the dry adiabatic temperature gradient $\Gamma_d$.
-In reality, however, a subset of a grid box is saturated; the moist adiabatic temperature gradient $\Gamma_h$ must be used there.
+So far, the dry-adiabatic temperature gradient $\Gamma_d$ has been assumed in Eq.
+(35.42).
+In reality, however, a subset of a grid box is saturated; the moist-adiabatic temperature gradient $\Gamma_h$ must be used there.
 In order to take this into account approximately, from Eq.
-(35.42) the replacement
+(35.42) onward, the replacement

 \[ \begin{align} \Gamma_d \to c_f\Gamma_h + \left(1 - c_f\right)\Gamma_d \end{align} \]